simopt-admin/simopt/simopt/docs/strong.rst

     * Default: 10

-* r: Number of replications taken at each solution
+* n_r: Number of replications taken at each solution

     * Default: 10